The evolution of the radio luminosity function of group galaxies in COSMOS: The Data

 \section{The Data}

-The Cosmic Evolution Survey (COSMOS) is a deep multi-band survey covering a 2 deg$^2$ area, thus offering a comprehensive data-set to study the evolution of galaxies and galaxy systems.
+The Cosmic Evolution Survey (COSMOS) is a deep multi-band survey covering a 2 deg$^2$ area, thus offering a comprehensive data set to study the evolution of galaxies and galaxy systems.
 The full definition and survey goals can be found in \cite{scoville07}.
+The sample selection for this study is described below.